Fish-Network/FishProtocol/README.md

 ### What are Fish Points?

-Fish Points are the scorekeeping ledger for an evidence driven attestation network, where off-chain documents and records are verified and subsequently etched on-chain.
+Fish Points are the scorekeeping ledger for an evidence driven attestation network, where off-chain documents and records are verified and subsequently etched on-chain to represent investor reputation and track-record.

 ### What are not Fish Points?